 Swinburne University of Technology has teamed up with Nature Research Custom Media (NRCM), the commercial partnerships wing of the renowned international scientific journal, Nature, to look back on 30 years of innovation at the university.

 In 2022, we celebrate 30 years since gaining university status.
 What do you gift a university on its milestone birthday?
-Nature generously pulled together a deep dive into our vibrant past – and even more exciting future – of research innovation, commercialisation, startups, product development and intellectual property development.
+NRCM generously pulled together a deep dive into our vibrant past – and even more exciting future – of research innovation, commercialisation, startups, product development and intellectual property development.

 So, rip into the virtual wrapping paper and visit the timeline.

 Pitch competitions to fast-track programs.
 Hackathons to industry partnerships.
 Swinburne has been a launchpad to countless startups and innovative research that has gone on to be commercialised.